Azure AD

 }

-Without a session cookie → 401 Unauthorized.
+With a valid session cookie → 200 OK.
+Without one → 401 Unauthorized.

 5. Sign out